Brian S Collier

-Brian S Collier is currently Director of the American Indian Catholic Schools Network (AICSN) and Faculty for the Alliance for Catholic Education (ACE) at the University of Notre Dame.
-Prior to coming to work for ACE Collier was an Assistant Professor of History at Northern Arizona University.
+Brian S Collier is an associate professor of the practice in the Education, Schooling, and Society program and a former faculty member with the Alliance for Catholic Education (ACE) at the University of Notre Dame.
+Prior to coming to teach and research at Notre Dame Collier was an Assistant Professor of History at Northern Arizona University.
 Collier's academic work focuses on Native Education, an interest that started when he was a teacher and dorm parent at St. Catherine Indian School in Santa Fe, New Mexico.
-Collier currently has a manuscript on Catholic Native education under review at the University of Nebraska Press.
 Collier has published on American Indian Running (including a piece about Steve Gachupin and Jemez Pueblo), Native people at Notre Dame, American history, and the Harlem Globetrotters.
 He is also a founding member and long-time former chair of the Committee on Teaching and Public Education for the Western History Association.

 A fellow in the Institute for Educational Initiatives, he also teaches the History of Education in America and American Indian History courses.
 Collier's research interests include American Indian education, race, class, and gender.
-He has been honored with the Graduate and Professional Student Association Founder’s Award for University Service during the 2004-2005 academic year and received the 2014 “Award of Merit” for outstanding service to the field of Western History and to the Western History Association, Western History Association.
+He has been honored with the Graduate and Professional Student Association Founder’s Award for University Service during the 2004-2005 academic year and received the 2014 “Award of Merit” for outstanding service to the field of Western History and to the Western History Association, as well as the Paul Gagnon Prize in 2020 from the National Council of History Educators.

 College Student Voices on Educational Reform: Challenging and Changing Conversations, Burke, Kevin, Brian S Collier, Maria McKenna.
 New York, NY: Palgrave 2013.
 (This is a collaborative publication with Notre Dame undergraduates and Notre Dame colleagues Maria McKenna and Kevin Burke).